Ice Dam Removal Costs & Your Insurance

 Pictures, family heirlooms, furniture, or your shiny new plasma TV can easily get damaged or destroyed by water leaks – and certainly by a roof collapse.
 Your insurance may or may not reimburse you for these items; it just depends on your specific policy and its limits.
 (Obviously, some possessions can’t be replaced by any amount of money.)

-Here’s a scary fact a lot of people don’t realize: Any time water is leaking into your home you have a fire hazard on your hands.
+Here’s a scary fact a lot of people don’t realize: Any time water leaks into your home you have a fire hazard on your hands.
 You may not even notice a leak in your roof, especially if the insulation is soaking up the water.
 Wet electrical wires throughout your attic and wall cavities can spell disaster for your home and finances.
 Water damage means more bills.
 Fire damage means you were lucky to have only a small part of your home go up in flames.

 Mold is impossible detect in its infancy.
 Why?
 Because it forms out of nothing more than (usually) wet insulation or wood.
 And it looks and smells like nothing more than wet insulation or wood.
 It can’t be detected because it’s not mold…yet.